explosion/spaCy/CONTRIBUTING.md

 * **Checking the model compatibility:** If you're having problems with a [statistical model](https://spacy.io/models), it may be because to the model is incompatible with your spaCy installation.
-In spaCy v2.0+, you can check this on the command line by running `spacy validate`.
+In spaCy v2.0+, you can check this on the command line by running `python -m spacy validate`.

 * **Sharing a model's output, like dependencies and entities:** spaCy v2.0+ comes with [built-in visualizers](https://spacy.io/usage/visualizers) that